Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Outreach Seminar.md

 - Enviroment and coffe forrest forum.
 Three programmes; forrest and biodiversity, food and agriculture, climate change and disaster risk.

 Marc
 - Smart agriculture.
 9 species of cover crops with small holder networks.
-Seed mixes and no till machinery
+Seed mixes and no till machinery.
+Methodologies developed for EU on remote sensing, practice based